 - World Language LMS

-When students pass a pretest, that lesson bank of questions will be included in the test and exam banks, so they may be tested on that content again later in the course.
+When students pass a pretest, those questions will be included in the test and exam bank for later in the course.
 Also, keep in mind that some lessons do not contain quizzes (such as project lessons).
-The activities in these lessons will automatically be assigned to the student to complete when they reach that point in the course and pretesting will not allow them to skip these lessons.
+The activities in these lessons will automatically be assigned to the student to complete and pretesting will not allow them to skip these lessons.